michaeleii/comm-documentation/README.md

 The documentation was written entirely in markdown.

-We learned how to add:
+We learned how to add the following things into our documentation using markdown:

 - Code snippets
 - Images
 - Links

-into our documentation using markdown.